microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 9. Select **Close** when installation completes.

-10. Right-select the network connection icon on the taskbar to open the **Network and sharing center**.
+10. Right-click the network connection icon on the taskbar to open the **Network and sharing center**.

 11. Select **Ethernet 2** next to **Connections**.